 The project explores creative ways to turn by-products of the vegetable industry into high quality products by making smart use of the natural characteristics of vegetables.
 It demonstrates that the use of by-products and rejected vegetables can go far beyond making boring soups and sauces!
-At the same time, it educates consumers about where our food consists of.
+At the same time, it educates consumers about what our food exists out of.

 As example, STROOOP! presents the first plant-based stroopwafel made from by-products of the vegetable industry (Proverka, Helmond).
 Each waffle is made out of 100 grams of carrot, beetroot or celeriac.
-The juice of the vegetables is turned into a delicious syrup by reducing the water content.
-The vegetable fibers from the core of the waffle.
+The juice of the vegetables is turned into syrup and the fibers are used to make the dough for the waffles.

 The stroopwafels are entirely plant-based, made from by-products and locally available Dutch ingredients.
 They are a great source of dietary fiber and free of gluten, added sugar and food-colorings.
 Like this, they are better for the environment, the farmer and us!